 Nepal’s dramatic landscapes, towering mountains and lush forests lures trekkers and hikers from all over the world.
 With so many awesome treks to choose from, it can be a little daunting to decide the perfect option.

-Should you trek?
-Should you hike?
+Should you go trekking?
+Should you do a short hike?
 What guides do you use and what do you wear?

-This essential guide will get you well on the way to planning the perfect walking holiday in Nepal.
+Stop panicking.
+This essential guide will get you well on the way to planning the perfect hiking trip in Nepal.

 I’m often asked to explain the difference between a trek and a hike.
 The simple answeris a trek consists of multiple walking days, while a hike is generally conducted on a single day.

 Being such an epic country to explore, Nepal generally offers trekking routes that are at least three days in length.

 While there are several hikes around Kathmandu, these don’t even come close to what you can experience on a Nepalese trek.

 There are 10 trekking regions in Nepal, all of which offer something unique and wonderful.

 If pushed for a favorite, then two regions stand out – the Annapurna and Everest regions.

 The classic Everest Base Camp Trek is hard to beat, as is the famous Annapurna Circuit.

 Both treks take you into the absolute wilds of Nepal, where towering mountains soar above you.

 The two best seasons for trekking in Nepal are spring (February to end of May) and Autumn (September to November).

 The weather is generally dry during these periods, providing ideal conditions to take in the spectacular scenery.

 Spring brings out the blossoming rhododendrons which sets the forests alight with color.

 There are few treatments available for altitude sickness and you’ll need to monitor yourself carefully.

 Make sure you don’t push yourself hard, and remember to drink plenty of fluids.
 Always descend swiftly if symptoms occur.

 Although you’ll most likely be trekking in the dry months, the high altitude means that it can still get very cold, particularly at night when temperatures often fall below freezing.